BAPNuSigma/NuAnswers/README.md

 ## ✨ Acknowledgments

+- **Jack Mitchell** for beccoming the Founding Father and Creator of NuAnswers
 - **Beta Alpha Psi: Nu Sigma Chapter**
 - **OpenAI** for GPT API and GPT-4 Vision
 - **Streamlit** for the web framework